amcginlay/ops-manager-automation-cc/README.md

 ## PKS or PAS?

-PKS and PAS have different baseline infrastructure requirements which we configure in separate directories.
+PKS and PAS have different baseline infrastructure requirements which we configure from separate dedicated directories.

 ### If you're targetting PAS ...